Distinguished Professional Contributions Award

 - Stature of the nominee as a practitioner vis-à-vis other prominent practitioners in the field of I-O psychology.

-- Must consist of at least five current SIOP members.
+- Must consist of a minimum of five current SIOP members.

 - Diversity of all types is encouraged, including non-U.S. based members.